bibleexchange/romans__textbook/textbook/en/1601_chapter-16.md

 ## One final warning (v.
 17–20)

 Paul follows with some pastoral guidance and instruction.
 He says "mark" them.
-This word _mark_ meeans to "take aim, take heed."
+This word _mark_ means to "take aim, take heed."
 The same word is used in Philippians 3:17.

 ## Closing (v.
 21–27)